outofrhyme/Getting-and-Cleaning-Data/Codebook.md

 ### Description

-The dataset tidy.txt was created using the UCI HAR Dataset.
+The dataset tidy.txt was created using run_analysis(tidy) against the UCI HAR Dataset.
 It is a clean set containing the average values for each variable for each subject and activity pair, across both the training and test data.

+The tidy dataset contains the average of each variable for each activity and subject.
+It is built using the full dataset, which has been melted and recast.
+There is one row for each combination of unique subject and activity, and the columns reflect the average values for each variable for that particular combination of subject and activity.

 ### Details